 5. Assess whether to buy mortgage points

 If you want to lower your closing costs, consider whether buying mortgage or discount points is worth it.
 While buying points lowers your interest rate, it’s usually best only when you expect to own the home for a long time and don’t plan to refinance again — even to pay for a major renovation later on.
 You can use Bankrate’s mortgage refinance calculator to help determine whether it’s worthwhile to buy points when refinancing.

 6. Go with your original title insurer

 In many states, title rates are regulated, but you can try to cut down your title services costs by asking your current title insurance company how much it would charge to reissue the policy for your refinanced loan.
 Doing this might cost less than starting over with a new company or policy.
 In addition, if you didn’t obtain an owner’s policy the first time around, consider getting one now.

 7. Consider a no-closing cost refinance

 If you’re low on cash, consider a no-closing-cost refinance.
-The name is a bit deceiving, as this isn’t free, but it means you won’t have to pay fees at closing.
+The name is a bit deceiving, as this isn’t free; however, it means you won’t have to pay fees at closing.
 Instead, the lender will either raise your interest rate or fold the closing costs into the new loan.

 The advantage of a no-closing-cost refinance is that you don’t have to come up with thousands of dollars to pay the fees at the loan signing, which can make a particularly meaningful difference if you’re doing a cash-out refinance.
 By avoiding closing costs at the current time, you’re giving yourself a good position to cover whatever you’re hoping to pay for now — a home renovation or a wedding, for example.
 The downside, however, is that you could end up paying more over the life of the loan.
 In general, if you can’t cover the closing costs either upfront or over time, refinancing isn’t worth it.